Hormonal pills are possible. Rating of the best contraceptives

 • low-dose;

-It should be remembered that at different ages, certain medicines may or may not suit a woman.
-Therefore, in order to find out which are the best birth control pills after 30, 40 or 45 years, in your case, you must definitely visit a gynecologist, he will be able to give the most correct recommendation.
+It should be remembered that at different ages, certain medications may or may not be suitable for a woman.
+Therefore, to find out which are the best birth control pills after 30, 40 or 45 years, in your case, you must definitely visit a gynecologist, he will be able to give the most accurate recommendation.

 Let's take a closer look at the most popular anti-conception medications today.

 2. Application.
-Assigned to 1 piece per day from the first day of the full menstrual cycle.
-You need to drink 21 days, preferably at the same time.
-After that, the course is interrupted for a week and a new package is started.
-If more than five days have passed since the onset of menstrual bleeding, the start of the intake should be postponed to the next cycle.
+Prescribed 1 piece per day from the first day of the full menstrual cycle.
+You need to drink it for 21 days, preferably at the same time.
+After this, the course is interrupted for a week and a new package is started.
+If more than five days have passed since the onset of menstrual bleeding, you should postpone the start of use to the next cycle.

 3. Contraindications.
-It is forbidden for patients with severe arterial hypertension, thromboembolism, ischemia, atherosclerosis, with serious liver problems, heart defects, diabetic angiopathy, otosclerosis, genital herpes, hypersensitivity to components, lupus erythematosus, estrogen-dependent tumors, genital bleeding.
+Prohibited for patients with severe arterial hypertension, thromboembolism, ischemia, atherosclerosis, serious liver problems, heart defects, diabetic angiopathy, otosclerosis, genital herpes, hypersensitivity to components, lupus erythematosus, estrogen-dependent tumors, genital bleeding.

 4. Side effects.
-Very rarely, stroke, thrombosis, hypertension, heart attack, cholestatic jaundice, Sydenham's chorea, cholelithiasis were noted.
+Stroke, thrombosis, hypertension, heart attack, cholestatic jaundice, Sydenham chorea, and cholelithiasis were observed extremely rarely.

 The price of Regulon in Russia is about 460 rubles, and in Ukraine 130–160 UAH.

 Low-dose contraceptive with antiandrogenic, antimineralocorticoid effect, good cycle control.
 Contains drospirenone and ethinyl estradiol.
-It is prescribed for acne vulgaris and for the treatment of premenstrual syndrome in a complex form.
+Prescribed for acne vulgaris and for the treatment of complex premenstrual syndrome.

 1. Action.
-It does not allow you to get pregnant, suppressing ovulation, changing the properties of the cervical secret, because of which it becomes almost impermeable to spermatozoa.
+It prevents you from getting pregnant by suppressing ovulation, changing the properties of cervical secretion, which is why it becomes almost impenetrable to sperm.

 2. Application.
-Drink one tablet a day for 28 days without interruption with plenty of water.
-As soon as the blister is over, move on to the next one.
+Drink one tablet a day for 28 days without breaks, drinking plenty of water.
+As soon as the blister is finished, move on to the next one.

 3. Contraindications.
-You can not use patients with diabetes mellitus, with tumors in the liver, mammary glands, renal and adrenal insufficiency.
-It is forbidden for thrombosis, after heart attacks, ischemic attacks, vaginal bleeding, angina pectoris, pancreatitis, neurological migraine.
+It should not be used by patients with diabetes mellitus, tumors in the liver, mammary glands, kidney or adrenal insufficiency.
+Prohibited for thrombosis, after heart attacks, ischemic attacks, vaginal bleeding, angina pectoris, pancreatitis, neurological migraine.

 4. Side effects.
 Mood swings, anxiety, nervousness, headache, candidiasis, breast inflammation, irregular menstruation, nausea, vomiting, diarrhea, skin rashes, fluid retention, weight gain or loss.